-Because much of the work of developing and refining legislation happens within Congressional committees and subcommittees, it is particularly important to reach Members serving on committees whose jurisdiction impacts the social and behavioral sciences.
-Committees are led by the Chair (from the majority) and the Ranking Member (from the minority).
+Much of the work of developing and refining legislation happens within Congressional committees and subcommittees.
+Therefore, it is important that advocates reach Members serving on committees whose jurisdictions impact the social and behavioral sciences (see page 23-24 for a list of the most relevant committees).
+Committees are led by a Chair (from the majority party) and the Ranking Member (from the minority party).
 Most Members of Congress sit on multiple committees.
-The following pages provide an overview of on some of the most important committees for the social and behavioral sciences.